Bismarck, North Dakota: Health care

 Bismarck is a regional center for health care.
-The city has two hospitals: CHI St. Alexius Medical Center (285-bed) and Sanford Health (238-bed).
-When it opened in 1885, St. Alexius was the first hospital in Dakota Territory and the Catholic facility is the oldest health care provider in the state.
+It has two hospitals: CHI St. Alexius Medical Center (285-bed) and Sanford Health (238-bed).
+When it opened in 1885, St. Alexius was the first hospital in Dakota Territory and the Catholic facility is the state's oldest health care provider.
 St. Alexius and Medcenter One have joined forces to form the Bismarck Cancer Center.
 Medcenter One was founded in 1908 as Bismarck Evangelical Hospital.
 In 1955, it was renamed Bismarck Hospital.
 In 1984, it was renamed MedCenter One, and in 2012, it became part of the Sanford Health system.

 Transportation

 Public transit

-The Capital Area Transit System (CAT), operated by Bis-Man Transit, began operations in May 2004.
+The Capital Area Transit System, operated by Bis-Man Transit, began operations in 2004.
 This public bus system has eleven routes throughout Bismarck and Mandan, Monday-Saturday.
 Bis-Man Transit also operates a para-transit service for senior citizens and people with disabilities.

 Bismarck had electric streetcar service from 1904 to 1931.

+Intercity bus service to the city is provided by Jefferson Lines.

 Aviation

 Bismarck Municipal Airport is south of the city.
 It has the largest passenger volume in western North Dakota and the second highest within the state.
 The airport is served by United Express, Allegiant Air, Delta Air Lines, and American Eagle.
-A new $15 million terminal opened in May 2005.
+A new $15 million terminal opened in 2005.
 The previous terminal was built in the mid-1960s and expanded in the mid-1970s.
 After a windstorm collapsed part of the roof connecting the expanded terminal to the original building, officials decided to demolish the entire complex and build the new terminal.